Heating System

 The back of the heater casing butts up against the front of the air-box at the base of the screen, there is a large circular hole connecting the two with the motor impeller sitting in the hole behind a mesh screen (except earlier cars) in the motor casing.
 Thus when travelling along air pressure at the base of the screen rams air into the heater unit, and when the motor is running the impeller pulls air in from the box.

 Air is blown downwards through the matrix picking up heat, towards the flap at the base of the unit that controls air distribution.
-A foam strip is wrapped round the ends and sides of the matrix preventing cold air bypassing the matrix, which is one of the several causes of poor heater performance (good air flow but cool), as is anything partially blocking the matrix (poor air flow).
+A felt (ideally) or foam strip is wrapped round the ends and sides of the matrix preventing cold air bypassing the matrix, which is one of the several causes of poor heater performance (good air flow but cool), as is anything partially blocking the matrix (poor air flow).

 Air Box